1970s operation in Balochistan: Launch of Bhutto's military operation

 The ethno-separatist rebellion of Balochistan of the 1970s, the most threatening civil disorder to Pakistan since Bangladesh's secession, now began.
 Surveying the political instability, Bhutto's central government sacked two provincial governments within six months, arrested the two chief ministers, two governors, forty-four Members of the National Assembly and Provincial Assembly, obtained an order from the Supreme Court banning the NAP, and charged everyone with high treason to be tried by a specially constituted Hyderabad Tribunal of handpicked judges.
 Following the alleged discovery of Iraqi arms in Islamabad in February 1973, Bhutto dissolved the Balochistan Provincial Assembly and infuriated Balochistan's political oligarchs.

 In time, the nationalist insurgency, which had been steadily gathering steam, now exploded into action, with widespread civil disobedience and armed uprisings.
 Bhutto now sent in the army to maintain order and crush the insurgency.
 This essentially pitted the ethno-separatists against the central government.
 As casualties rose, the insurgency became a full-fledged armed struggle against the Pakistan Army.
 The sporadic fighting between the insurgency and the army started in 1973 with the largest confrontation taking place in September 1974 when around 15,000 ethno-separatists fought the Pakistan Army and Air Force.
 The army suffered more than 3,000 casualties in the fight while the militants lost some 5,000 fighters as of 1977.
-After three years of fighting the separatists were running out of ammunition and so withdrew by 1976.
+After four years of fighting, the separatists began running out of ammunition and withdrew by 1977.